 The WA2EBY DDF system consists of an antenna array, an antenna switch and controller/display composed of nine chips (74HC), a couple of transistors, a voltage regulator and a bunch of passive parts.
 The controller electronically "rotates" the antenna array by sequentially switching one antenna on after another in a circular fashion.
 The switching imparts a Doppler tone FM modulated on a received signal.
 WA2EBY's design used cheap 1n4148s for switches - at the time PIN diodes could be over $10 and the system needs 8.
 PIN diodes have become commodity parts and the BAP64-03 PIN diodes I'm using are $0.09.
 In addition the 1n4148 are rated for 75 V and the PINs are 175 V. The WA2EBY design rotates the array at a fixed 500 Hz but I have designed mine to have a variable Doppler frequency from 2,000 Hz down to whatever.
 The controller uses a switched capacitor filter to make a very narrow band signal to measure phase.
 An analog zero crossing detector was used to measure the time from an antenna switching to derive the Doppler phase angle and signal Angle of Arrival.

-My update is based on a Teensy to replace random logic. (currently using Teensy V3.2 - soon to be V4.0).
+My update is based on a Teensy to replace random logic.
+(Originally using Teensy 3.2 - now a 4.0).
 At first the Teensy Audio Library was used to replace the switched capacitor filter with a narrow digital filter and an outboard comparator was used for the time difference measurement.
 I have found that approach limited in accuracy.
 I an now working on a "DSP Version".
 The big motivation is the elimination of considerable hardware and performance improvement.
 The filters are implemented with the Goertzel algorithm which is a simplification on computing DFT bins on the frequencies of interest.

 One problem I ran into was the lack of metal on top of my cars.
 The enormous glass sun roof's lack sufficient metal to be a useful ground plane.
 I am now building a vertical dipole array.
 It is electrically working on VHF and needs to be sturdier before driving with it.